-- Online: The Elastic Agent is online and communicating with Kibana.
+- Healthy: The agent is online and communicating with Kibana.

 - Unenrolling: The agent is currently unenrolling and will soon be removed from Fleet.
-Afterward, the endpoint will also unenroll.
+Afterward, the endpoint will also uninstall.

-- Offline: The agent is still enrolled but may be on a machine that is shut down or currently does not have internet access.
-In this state, the agent is no longer communicating with Kibana on a regular interval.
+Offline: The agent is still enrolled but may be on a machine that is shut down or currently does not have internet access.
+In this state, the agent is no longer communicating with Kibana at a regular interval.

 - Operating System: The associated operating system.